olliesmith3/CV/README.md

 ## Education

 #### Makers Academy August 2020 - November 2020
-- OOP
-    - Became competent in Ruby and JS
 - Test-driven high-quality code writing
-    -
+    - Please see my projects mentioned above for examples of my code quality.
 - Agile development process
     - Planning sprints and dividing tasks amongst the group.
 Using reflections on previous sprints to guide the next.
 - Pair programming
     - Daily 4 hour sessions taught me how to learn from others but also how to teach and get the most out of people.
+- OOP
+    - Became competent in Ruby and JS

 #### University of Bristol - Integrated Chemistry Masters MChem (2014 to 2018)